Ipos

-In demonology, Ipos (also referred to as Aiperos, Ayperos, Ayporos or Ipes) is an Earl and powerful Prince of Hell (a Duke to some authors) who has thirty-six legions of demons under his command.
+In demonology, Ipos (also referred to as Aiperos, Ayperos, Ayporos or Ipes) is a Prince and powerful Earl of Hell (a Duke to some authors), having thirty-six legions of demons under his command.
 He knows and can reveal all things, past, present and future (only the future to some authors, and past and future to others).
 He can make men witty and valiant.

 He is commonly depicted with the body of an angel with the head of a lion, the tail of a hare, and the feet of a goose, less frequently in the same shape but with the body of a lion, and rarely as a vulture.

 In popular culture

 Ipos is portrayed as a tactics teacher in the anime and manga series Welcome to Demon School!
 Iruma-kun.